arunsupe/semantic-grep/Readme.md

 This project uses a mirrored version of the word2vec-slim model, which is stored in the `models/googlenews-slim` directory.
 This model is distributed under the Apache License 2.0.
 For more information about the model, its original authors, and the license, please see the `models/googlenews-slim/ATTRIBUTION.md` file.

+**GloVe word vectors**:

+This project uses a processed version of the GloVe word vectors, which is stored in the `models/glove` directory.
+This work is distributed under the Public Domain Dedication and License v1.0.
+For more information about the model, its original authors, and the license, please see the `models/glove/ATTRIBUTION.md` file.

 **Fasttext word vectors**:

 This project uses a processed version of the fasttext word vectors, which is stored in the `models/fasttext` directory.
 This work is distributed under the Creative Commons Attribution-Share-Alike License 3.0.
 For more information about the model, its original authors, and the license, please see the `models/fasttext/ATTRIBUTION.md` file.